Daieishō Hayato: Makuuchi career

 Daieishō won his first Emperor's Cup in the January 2021 tournament with a 13-2 record at the rank of maegashira 1.
 He defeated all of the san'yaku wrestlers ranked above him in the first week, the first maegashira to so since 15 day tournaments began in 1949.
 He then lost to Takarafuji on day 9 and Onosho on day 11.
 He won his last four matches and clinched the title with a tsukidashi win over Okinoumi on the final day.
 He received both the Outstanding Performance Award and Technique Prize for his efforts.
 When interviewed he commented "My intention was always to push and drive the opponent out, which I could keep in my mind for the final bout.
 There were lots of bouts I could take confidence from too and I hope to keep wrestling the same way."
 He was the first wrestler from Saitama Prefecture to win the top-division championship.
 Although he was widely expected to return to his former sekiwake rank in the March 2021 tournament, he instead made his return to san'yaku at the rank of komusubi, and has affirmed his desire to accomplish promotion to ōzeki.
 He held the komusubi rank with an 8–7 record, but lost it after the May tournament and returned to the maegashira ranks.
 In September 2021 he earned his third career kinboshi by handing Terunofuji his first loss as a yokozuna on Day 9.

 He returned to komusubi in January 2022, but held the rank for only tournament.
 He defeated Terunofuji again on Day 2 of the March 2022 tournament for his fourth kinboshi.
 Returning to komusubi for the May 2022 tournament, he defeated Terunofuji on the opening day, and finished with eleven wins and a share of second place.
 He was awarded his fifth Outstanding Performance Prize.
 He was promoted to sekiwake for the July tournament, but finished with a losing 6–7–2 record, due to a COVID-19 infection that ruled him out of action for the last two days of the tournament.
 He finished with 7–8 records in the last two tournaments of 2022.

 In January 2023 he was ranked maegashira 1.
 In the January tournament he achieved a 10–5 record, which included wins over upper ranked wrestlers Hōshōryū, Wakatakakage and Shōdai.
 In February Daieishō won the 47th Fuji TV Grand Sumo Tournament defeating Hōshōryū in the final.
-In the March he was promoted back to the rank of komusubi.
+In the March 2023 tournament he was promoted back to the rank of komusubi.
+Daieishō led the tournament going into the final day on 12 wins and two losses, but was defeated twice by Kiribayama, in their regulation match and in the subsequent playoff.
+In addition to runner-up honours he received a share of the special prize for Technique.
+This defeat left him feeling humiliated, especially as he was aiming for promotion to ōzeki at the time.